Elisse Joson

-Maria Chriselle Elisse Joson Diuco (born January 6, 1996) is a Filipino actress.
+Maria Chriselle Elisse Joson Diuco (/tl/; born January 6, 1996) is a Filipino actress.

+She is known for her roles in ABS-CBN dramas such as FPJ's Ang Probinsyano and The Good Son.
+She rose to prominence following her appearance on Pinoy Big Brother: Lucky 7.

-Personal life
+Early life and education

-Maria Chriselle Elisse Joson Diuco was born in Balanga, Bataan.
+Maria Chriselle Elisse Joson Diuco was born on January 6, 1996 in Balanga, Bataan.
 She is the only daughter of an anesthesiologist and single mother, Christine Joson, and an estranged father.
 She attended Bataan Montessori School during her elementary school years.

 At a young age of 7, Joson attended various acting and singing workshops where she was deemed to be shy.
 Joson's family later migrated from the Philippines to the United States and lived there for a few years.
 She attended Inderkum High School during her high school years in Sacramento, California.
 While living there, she experienced bullying for not being able to speak English fluently.
 This experience, however, allowed her to gain confidence in herself.
-Upon moving back to Manila, she used this newly found confidence and fully pursued her passion for acting.
-At 16, she then became one of ABS-CBN's pool of Star Magic artists and she enrolled in Quezon City Science High School finishing with honors.
+Upon moving back to Manila, she used this newfound confidence and fully pursued her passion for acting.
+At 16, she then became one of ABS-CBN's pool of Star Magic artists, and she enrolled in Quezon City Science High School, finishing with honors.

 She studied AB Fashion Design and Merchandising at De La Salle-College of Saint Benilde.
 Her interest for fashion is influenced by the works of Alexander McQueen.
-Joson has a daughter with her screen partner McCoy de Leon.
-They were in a relationship from 2016 to 2018.
-After reconciling in 2021, they broke up again in 2025.